What is Break-Even Point in Accounting?

 Break-Even Point in Accounting with Graph

-In the above graph, green represents total revenue while the orange line represents total cost, which is the combination of fixed costs (blue dotted line) and variable costs (yellow dotted line).
-Now, it can be seen that the line for total cost remains above the total revenue before the break-even point and as such, it is the loss zone.
-However, after the break-even point, the line for total revenue goes above that of the total cost, and as such this the profit zone.
+In the above graph, green represents the total revenue.
+In contrast, the orange line represents total cost, which combines fixed costs (blue dotted line) and variable costs (yellow dotted line).
+Now, it can be seen that the line for total cost remains above the total revenue before the break-even point, and as such, it is the loss zone.
+However, after the break-even point, the line for total revenue goes above the total cost, which is the profit zone.

 As can be seen from the formula, the break-even point can be reduced by: